All applicants and credential holders are responsible for ensuring their behavior adheres to the respective code of ethics or ethical standards.

 Depending on the type of matter and location, final disposition documentation may be titled differently.
-Examples of final court disposition documentation are provided below for general reference.
+Examples of final court disposition documentation are provided in the menu tab (Sample documents) for general reference.
 Please note that if the disclosed matter relates to a professional disciplinary or state board complaint, the documentation will be different.

-No. All ethics matters must be satisfactorily resolved in all respects before an application review can resume.
+All ethics matters must be satisfactorily resolved in all respects before a final review decision can be made.

 A code of ethics is a set of rules that identify minimal standards of conduct.
 Generally speaking, these policy documents are adopted by regulatory groups, such as credentialing organizations (e.g., CCE), state licensure boards and membership organizations.
 All CCE credential holders and applicants are required to abide by the respective CCE code of ethics.
 Not only do these codes guide decision making, they also provide an assurance for the ethical practice for all persons who use the services of CCE credential holders and applicants.
 The CCE ethics department is responsible for overseeing the process of reviewing grievances regarding CCE ethics policies and agreements.